Defining semantic SEO and how to optimize for semantic search

 That’s it for traditional keyword research and clustering.
 You can brainstorm ideas using search engines or streamline the process with SE Ranking.
 Then you can add new topics to your content plan and group pages by theme.

-Now that you’ve gathered all your keywords and topics, let’s explore how to write content with semantic search in mind.
+Now that you’ve gathered all your keywords and optimized metadata, let’s explore how to write content with semantic search optimization in mind.

 Use semantic markup